simonhoumb/IAC_Assignment_2/README.md

 ## Github Workflow Files

-One for each environment (all require a review before applying infrastructure):
+One for each environment (the apply job will use environment rules so adding a review requirement in GitHub is possible):

 - Development (**dev.yml**) used for the dev branch
 - Staging (**stage.yml**) used for the stage branch